openziti/ziti-doc/docfx_project/articles/zitification/kubernetes/zitifying-kubectl.contents.md

    the `ziti-edge-tunnel` running in a Kubernetes pod.
 5. A `Dial` service-policy which specified the identities allowed to access the service.
 This will be the identity using `kubectl`.
+6. Create two identities - one for the `Bind` side of the service (deployed within the Kubernetes cluster) and one for the `Dial` or client side.

 Here are some example commands using the [ziti cli][9] which illustrate how to create these services.
 Some things of note worth mentioning.
 I'm setting a variable to make my configuration easier.
 I reuse these code blocks a lot and by